William Levett (rector of Buxted): Life

 The towns of the Weald in Sussex and Kent were well-placed to capitalise on the new demand.
 Buxted, for instance, sat on the edge of the Ashdown Forest, an ancient demesne covering some 13000 acre.
 Few woods matched the oaks of southern England for burning.
 Much of the woodland was in the hands of the old gentry families of the Sussex and Kent Weald.

 The old county aristocracy would lead the way, making hay from the early adoption of this new technology.
 But capitalism is creative destruction.
 The adoption of the new technology sowed the eventual demise of the old feudal landowning aristocracy.
 A new class of merchant-adventurers, inventors, innovators, and industrialists would slowly begin to displace the old landed fatcats.

 Eventually, the dwindling woods of the Weald, combined with new coke-fired technology, pushed England's ironworking industry north toward the Midlands and abundant coal.
 The catalyst for the decline of the Wealden iron industry, writes Ernest Straker in his majesterial study of the ironmasters of the Weald, "was the high price of fuel, caused by the competition of the hop industry and the rising cost of labour.
 In all the recorded accounts the charcoal is by far the most expensive item."

-In the intervening two centuries, though, the Weald pulsed with industrial activity, providing jobs and riches to those willing to navigate the ever-changing technology.
-The cutting-edge iron manufactory of its day, suggests Ernest Straker, was the Silicon Valley of its era.
-But like all technological revolutions, it was displaced.
-"In its prime it had employed a notable proportion of the inhabitants, and was not only a means of prosperity to the countryside, but a source of strength to the nation....
-Little, save some of the ponds, remains to be seen to-day; many a once busy site is hardly to be distinguished in the dense tangle of brushwood and bracken that has overgrown it.
-The buildings have gone, almost every stick and stone has been used elsewhere.

-In the meantime, though, the Wealden ironmasters enjoyed their day in the sun, perhaps no more than Parson Levett whose career was thrust upon him by circumstance.
-He became a very, very rich man.
-His brother John was one of the largest landowners in Sussex.
-At John Levett's death, the Levett brother had died possessed of more than 20 manors across Sussex.
-At his death nearly 20 years later, Reverend William Levett's will shows that he fared even better.
-The voluminous document, in which Levett named Anthony Browne, 1st Viscount Montagu as executor, demonstrates the riches that accrued to the entrepreneurs of the coming Iron Age.